 Even though you’re not working from an office, you should still set up some office hours.
 Decide what times you’ll be working and when you finish for the day.
 And when you’re finished, make sure you do not complete any more work tasks.
-The more you get used to having office hours, the easier it will be for you to transition from working to relaxing after your workday is finished.
+When you have set office hours, it is easier for you to transition from working to relaxing after a long day.

 Create a Dedicated Workspace

 It can also be helpful to set up a dedicated place where you’ll work from during your day.
 Many remote workers decide to work from their regular desk because everything is already set up.
-However, this often results in the lines between working and doing other things become blurred — you quickly associate sitting at your desk with both working and relaxing.
+However, this often results in you mixing your work and relaxing space.
+It can become difficult because you associate the two together.

 You should try to set up a specific place in your house where you work, which is different from where you relax.
 Don’t work on your couch if that is also where you go and watch television.
-Rather, work from a table or a desk somewhere in your house so you know that when you sit down in that spot, you should get to work.
+Instead, work from a table or a desk somewhere that becomes routine where you should work.